 Recepcionista: Un momento por favor… uhmm, si aquí está.
 Puede entrar

-Spanish learning tip: The verbs Encontrar and Conocer mean “to meet” in Spanish, but “encontrar” is more common when you meet old friends or people you have met before, whereas “Conocer” is more appropriate when you meet someone for the first time.
-Both verbs may be used in several Spanish phrases, including the ones presented in the conversation excerpts and many others.
+Spanish note: The verbs ENCONTRAR and CONOCER mean TO MEET in Spanish, but ENCONTRAR is used when we meet old friends or people we have met before, eg. Me encontré a Logan, whereas CONOCER is more appropriate when you meet someone for the first time, eg. Conocí a Logan.
+Both verbs may be used in several Spanish phrases, including the ones presented in the previous conversations and many others.

 Useful Spanish expressions:

-Congratulations - you have completed Spanish listening quiz: Greetings, introductions and farewells. .
+Congratulations - you have completed Spanish listening quiz: Greetings and introductions in Spanish.